seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 13. Once the deployment completed, please select **Go to Resource**.

 **You can see the adventureworkscontoso database.
-To query the tables fro viewing data, you need to configure the firewalls.
+To query the tables for viewing data, you need to configure the firewalls.
 We are going to do the configurations of the firewall on Exercise 2.**

 **Please dont cleanup the resources as we need it for next exercises.**